An Open Letter to PM Abiy Ahmed About Money

 I believe Abiy Ahmed is a daring revolutionary.
 He understands risks and he understands gains.

-Ethiopia could be the first sovereign nation to buy bitcoin.
+Ethiopia could be the second sovereign nation to buy bitcoin.
 If we put even 1% of our wealth, or even just 1 Million$ worth for next generation — I guarantee it will be at least 100x more useful than the USD we leave future generations.
 It will be many times better than the Middle East discovering oil.
 Oil is temporary, Bitcoin is forever.

 Lets just compare how owning Bitcoin’s buying power vs Argentinan peso just in the last 12 months: